Matzah brei: Preparation

 There are numerous ways to prepare the dish, as well as flexibility in ingredients.
 The basic ingredients are matzah, eggs, and a "softening" liquid for the matzah, such as hot water or milk.
 Typically the dry matzah is broken into pieces, briefly softened in water or milk, mixed with beaten eggs, and fried in a skillet.
 The frying is done with oil or butter.
 Alternately, the matzah is crumbled and then combined with beaten egg.
 The matzah and egg mixture may be scrambled, set to cook like a pancake, or fried like a tortilla.

 Matzah brei can be made savory or sweet.
 Savory recipes add salt, pepper, onions, or sauerkraut to the matzah and egg, and the mixture may be fried in schmaltz.
 Sweet recipes add honey, cinnamon, cheese, or fruit to the matzah and egg.
 The cooked dish is often topped with any of the following: jam, honey, cinnamon and sugar, syrup, applesauce, sour cream, yogurt, salt and pepper, or garlic powder.

 Matzah brei is commonly eaten as a breakfast food during Passover by Ashkenazi Jews.
 However, Hasidic Jews do not eat matzah brei or other cooked matzah dishes (such as matzah balls) during Passover due to the stringency against eating gebrochts, matzah that has come into contact with fluids.
 Those who avoid eating gebrochts will eat matzah brei and other cooked matzah dishes on the eighth day of Passover outside the Land of Israel, as the eighth day is of rabbinic and not Torah origin.
 Matzah brei can also be made without soaking the matzah in water, instead soaking it in beaten egg and then scrambling the matzah and eggs in a frying pan.

+Halachic status and blessings

+According to Jewish law, one must recite the blessing hamotzi before eating bread.
+A halakhic question has arisen regarding matzah brei - whether it is considered bread or not.
+The Chazon Ish ruled that one should recite hamotzi over matzah brei, as with any other form of bread.
+However, the Aruch HaShulchan and Rabbi Dov Lior hold that the appropriate blessing is mezonot, since the matzah is no longer considered bread due to the change in its form.
+Rabbi Eliezer Melamed noted that there is uncertainty as to whether frying constitutes cooking (bishul) or baking (afiyah).
+Consequently, he rules that, ideally, matzah brei should be eaten as part of a larger meal that includes regular matzah.